 Kevin Vermeulen

-I am Kevin Vermeulen, a full-time CNRS researcher at LAAS-CNRS, Toulouse, France.
+I am Kevin Vermeulen, a CNRS researcher at LIX, Ecole Polytechnique, Palaiseau, France.
+Until March 2025, I was a CNRS researcher at LAAS-CNRS.

 I am interested in building networked measurement systems to better understand and improve the Internet.